mit-ll-ai-technology/maite/docs/source/how_to/wrap_object_detection_dataset.rst

 4. Validate the Dataset
 =======================

-We can validate the dataset conforms to the :class:`~jatic_toolbox.protocols.ObjectDetectionDataset` protocol using both static type checking and runtime validation:
+We can validate the dataset conforms to the :class:`~maite.protocols.ObjectDetectionDataset` protocol using both static type checking and runtime validation:

 .. code-block:: python

-    import jatic_toolbox.protocols as pr
+    import maite.protocols as pr
     import typing as t

     VisDrone_dataset = VisDronDataset.from_hf_dataset(path, split="test")